dsin85691/SSBA_For_Counterfactuals/README.md

 # Acknowledgement #

-Professor Milad Toutouchian supported my work during the duration of this project across 10 months from November 2024 to August 2025.
+Professor Milad Toutouchian supported my work during the duration of this project across 10-11 months from November 2024 to September 2025.
 His support has helped the initiation and progression of this project to this end.